GarrettBurroughs/ComputerScience/README.md

 We also have a few things that we have to make ourselves and tend to be a bit bigger/more extensive and written completely on our own.
 This type of work is stored in the Projects portion

+Most of the files in this repository are not dependent on eachother, the only time a file will be dependent on others is when a project has a folder of its own.